 Culver City Campus

-Young Learners Preschool for Autism is located on two campuses, one in Sherman Oaks and one in Culver City.
+Young Learners Preschool is located on two campuses, one in Sherman Oaks and one in Culver City.
 Each site includes developmentally engineered classrooms, a designated preschool play area, a Learning Centers room and a fully equipped sensory integration room.